-How to build native (DEB/RPM) packages locally for testing
+Build native (DEB/RPM) packages for testing

 To build native packages locally, you will need the following: